-I know a lot of user will ask me why you’re not opting for the predefined “Amazon Cloudfront” type but, believe me “Generic Mirror” type works without a single glitch and also enabling “Amazon CloudFront” as your CDN type will enable auto purge cache feature automatically, which in not a good thing to set it on an auto-purge mode because under Amazon CloudFront, purge cache is not a free feature and you’ll be charged each time you purge the cache from the WordPress dashboard.
+I know a lot of users will ask me why you’re not opting for the predefined “Amazon Cloudfront” type but, believe me, “Generic Mirror” type works without a single glitch and also enabling “Amazon CloudFront” as your CDN type will enable auto-purge cache feature automatically, which is not a good thing to set it on an auto-purge mode because under Amazon CloudFront, as the purge cache is not a free feature and you’ll be charged each time you purge the cache from the WordPress dashboard.

 Finally, you’ve to get inside the CDN settings page from W3 Total cache tab, and replace the site’s hostname with the custom CNAME records that’s we’re created earlier.
 Just enter your custom domain names here and push the test mirror button, if you got green “Test Passed” message then, just go ahead and save all settings, and lastly, clear all the caches using “Empty all cache” feature from the W3 Total cache dashboard.

 This is it, and your WordPress blog is now empowered with Amazon CloudFront CDN!